ulao/DeviceBuddy/README.md

 ## ✔ Designed by gamers

 Every product is created by someone who actually uses classic gaming hardware—not just someone selling adapters.

 ---

+## ✔ Do what the controller can

+At Bliss-Box, we believe you should be able to use your controller to its full potential.
+Whenever possible, we push beyond the standard limitations to support advanced features such as pressure-sensitive buttons, gyroscopes, LCD displays, memory card access, and much more.

+Take a look at the source code behind Device Buddy to see what's possible with the API.
+Its straightforward interface makes it easy to access powerful controller features that are typically unavailable through conventional gamepad APIs.

+Our goal is simple: give developers and gamers complete access to their hardware so they can enjoy the best possible gaming experience.

+---